 Children playing on the frozen Tjörnin during winter.

 - Take a walk along the seaside path for some great views of both the city and the mountains in the distance.

-- Visit the old harbor area and enjoy checking out the boats of all sizes, museums, and different shops and restaurants.
+- Visit the old harbour area and enjoy checking out the boats of all sizes, museums, and different shops and restaurants.